codio/site/source/docs/boxes/coding/example.html.md

       end

       # If using start and stop commands, include a 'running?' method.
+      # For non Ruby-ists, the !! forces a boolean result
       def running?
         !!system(mysql_server_path.to_s, 'status', out: '/dev/null', err: '/dev/null')
       end